nottmhospitals/actions_sandbox/README.md

 ---

 ## General Information

-* **A log how much data has been consumed per day**
+#### Log of data consumed per day

 * **05/09/2024:** We did 34 commits, 102 workflow runs, consumed 214 minutes, 6 scripts.
 * **06/09/2024:** We did 48 commits, 338 workflow runs, consumed 166 minutes, 7 scripts.

+*  **11/09/2024:** We did 23 commits, 557 workflow runs, consumed 448 minutes, 8 scripts.
+---

+#### Notes

 * By commenting an action you avoid running executing it on a commit which will save minutes and storage

 * As of right now **11/09/2024** there is no possible way to hide actions.
-The methods that can be used but not effective to reduce exposure is to use API keys, rewriting the workflows to allow authorized users to run it manually or using self-hosted runners
+The methods that can be used but not effective to mimic hiding actions: the use of API keys or rewriting the workflows to allow authorized users to run it manually

 **Run vs Commit**